 STAGES OF AN EATING DISORDER:

-Although, it may not be obvious, eating disorders occur in stages.
-The stages slightly vary with each individuals recovery process, but the basic outlines remain the same: pre-contemplation, contemplation, preparation, action, and maintenance.
+Although it may not be obvious, eating disorders occur in stages.
+The stages slightly vary with each individual recovery process, but the basic outlines remain the same: pre-contemplation, contemplation, preparation, action, and maintenance.
 Potential relapse can be added as a 6th stage, however, not everyone who is in the recovery process needs to undergo a relapse.
-Full recovery from relapses is possible, please click the button below for motivation if you are currently relapsing - you are worth more than the eating disorder.

 Stage 1: Pre-Contemplation